justrhey/ticket-management-system/README.md

 - PostgreSQL community for robust database solutions
 - All contributors who helped improve this system
 - Virspacio Co Working Space IT dept for proposing the system
+- A reference that i used when i created user-registration-service

 ---